 Recently, my sweet kindergartener, Turkey Burger, made a bad choice at school.
 To protect her privacy (hehe), I won’t go into details.
 It shocked the heck out of us!
-By the end of the week, I had gained some perspective, but in the moment, I was kind of freaking out.
 I also have the experience of being the 3rd grade teacher making that uncomfortable phone call or filing that online report.
 So I absolutely know both sides of the bad-day-at-school coin.
 I hope my perspective can help you figure out what to do when your kid gets in trouble at school.

 When your kid gets in trouble at school, pretend to be clueless.